-- The role of monetary policy in this model is to make sure credit markets are working correctly (i.e., complete). - Practically speaking, this optimal monetary policy looks like "nominal GDP targeting." - This result continues to hold even when there is "massive" heterogeneity-enough heterogeneity to approximate income, financial wealth, and consumption inequality in the U.S. - Hence, the main result is that NGDP targeting constitutes "optimal monetary policy for the masses" in this environment.
+- The role of monetary policy in this model is to make sure private credit markets are working correctly (i.e., complete). - Optimal monetary policy in this model looks like "nominal GDP targeting"-that is, countercyclical price-level movements. - This result continues to hold even when there is "massive" heterogeneity-enough heterogeneity to approximate income, financial wealth and consumption inequality in the U.S. - Hence, the main result is that nominal GDP targeting constitutes "optimal monetary policy for the masses" in this environment.